About the Agriculture Residential College

 - Pre-Veterinary Program (this is not a degree program)

 Through participation in the Agriculture Residential College, a student will:

 - Demonstrate an understanding of the connections between various majors in the College of Agriculture, Food and Environment

 - Acquire a deeper understanding of the agricultural field through interaction with college administration, faculty, staff, fellow students and other community-related activities.

 - Learn the importance of networking and social responsibility to develop on a personal and professional level.

 - Achieve a high level of academic engagement as indicated through GPA, retention rate, and graduation rate.

-All students who participate in AgRC will reside in Ingels Hall located in the south campus neighborhood.
+All students who participate in AgRC will reside in Woodland Glen IV located in the south campus neighborhood.